 Perennial ryegrass is a popular choice for overseeding because it germinates quickly and forms a dense, lush lawn.
 It also has a high tolerance for foot traffic and can withstand heavy use.

 Kentucky bluegrass is another popular choice for overseeding.
-It has a fine texture produces a dark green lawn well-suited to cooler climates.
+It has a fine texture and produces a dark green lawn well-suited to cooler climates.
 It can take longer to establish than perennial ryegrass but is known for its durability.

 Fine fescue is a group of grasses that includes creeping red fescue, chewings fescue, hard fescue, and sheep fescue.
 These grasses are well-suited to shady areas and can tolerate various soil types.